steverobbins/blog.steverobbins.com/_posts/2014-08-31-redis-management-module-for-magento-released.md

 ---
 {% include JB/setup %}

+## v1.2.2 Released

+Good news everyone!
 [Steverobbins_Redismanager v1.2.2](https://github.com/steverobbins/Magento-Redismanager) is now available for download.

 ## What does this module do?